gokender/minotorr/README.md

 ### Library

-Next install the library with PIP
+Install the library with PIP

 ```sh
 pip install minotorr